 15.2.1 Find ESI ID Function on the Market Information System

-(1) Market Participants with an ERCOT digital certificate can obtain information to verify the Service Address for a Service Delivery Point using the Find ESI ID function on the Market Information System (MIS) Secure Area.
+(1) Market Participants can obtain information to verify the Service Address for a Service Delivery Point using the Find ESI ID function on the Market Information System (MIS) Secure Area.
 The Find ESI ID function returns the information as identified in Section 15.2, Database Queries.

 15.2.2 Find Transaction Function on the Market Information System

-(1) Competitive Retailers (CRs) or TDSPs with an ERCOT digital certificate may obtain transaction information from ERCOT to review business processes (i.e. Switch Request, Move-In Request, etc.) on ESI IDs.
+(1) Competitive Retailers (CRs) or TDSPs may obtain transaction information from ERCOT to review business processes (i.e. Switch Request, Move-In Request, etc.) on ESI IDs.
 The Find Transaction function provides both summary and detailed transaction information for an ESI ID.
-The data displayed is confidential information and therefore is restricted by digital certificate.
+The data displayed is confidential information and therefore is restricted.
 Access to the ESI ID information displayed is limited based on transaction receiver/sender, TDSP ownership, or the Retail Electric Provider (REP) of Record for each ESI ID.
 MIS help screens provide detailed descriptions of the field contents and related screens.

 15.2.3 Electric Service Identifier Extract on the Market Information System

 (1) ERCOT posts a downloadable extract to the ERCOT website which contains the same information as listed in Section 15.2, Database Queries.
-The information provided allows Entities that do not have a digital certificate and are unable to access the information through the Find ESI ID function to use the information to determine or to verify the ESI ID for a Service Delivery Point using the Service Address.
+The information provided allows Entities that lack necessary access and are therefore unable to access the information through the Find ESI ID function to use the information to determine or to verify the ESI ID for a Service Delivery Point using the Service Address.
 This extract is also used by Entities to incorporate ESI ID information into their database systems.

 16.2.6.1 Designation as an Emergency Qualified Scheduling Entity or Virtual Qualified Scheduling Entity